fpaxos/fpaxos-lib/README.md

 	cmake ..
 	make

-Libpaxos depends on Berkeley [Berkeley DB](http://www.oracle.com/technetwork/products/berkeleydb/overview/index.html) and [libevent](http://www.libevent.org).
+LibPaxos3 depends on Berkeley [Berkeley DB](http://www.oracle.com/technetwork/products/berkeleydb/overview/index.html) and [libevent](http://www.libevent.org).
 Berkeley DB can be disabled in favor of an in-memory storage (see build options below).

+LibPaxos3 has been tested on Linux and OS X.

 ### Useful build options